-Kodak S-1 versus Panasonic GM1
+Kodak S-1 vs Panasonic GM1

-The Kodak PIXPRO S-1 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in January 2012 and October 2013.
+The Kodak PixPro S-1 and the Panasonic Lumix DMC-GM1 are two digital cameras that were revealed to the public, respectively, in January 2012 and October 2013.
 Both the S-1 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Kodak has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Kodak has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (31 percent) than the Kodak S-1.
 Moreover, the GM1 is markedly lighter (30 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the GM1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The power pack in the S-1 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.